clarenceb/aks-availability-zones/README.md

 As the results show, there isn't a lot of difference with the various service topologies.
 To create a more realistic scenario, have more east-west traffic (chained calls) and other background traffic going on.

+Update 2021-06-09:

+* Service Topology and Topology-aware traffic routing are both in feature state alpha so cannot be tested in AKs yet
+* Either use AKS Engine or the planned "[alpha clusters](https://github.com/Azure/AKS/issues/2058)" feautre for AKS to test topology aware routing
+* This is likely to be the reason why the above results were inconclusive

 References
 ----------